Vegas is synonymous with grandeur, meaning, there’s a frick-ton of “Instagrammable” photo ops to fill your vacation album.

 Photo Opportunities On The Strip

-The “Welcome to Fabulous Las Vegas Sign”: One of the most iconic photo opportunities in Las Vegas, the historic sign can be found south of Mandalay Bay on the Strip.
+The “Welcome to Fabulous Las Vegas Sign”: One of the most iconic photo opportunities in Las Vegas, the historic sign is located south of Mandalay Bay.

 The Venetian: The entire property is one giant Intstagrammable moment.
 It’s gorgeous, intricately themed, and unique in every way.